What Is More Important: Your GPA or SAT Scores?

 Admission counselors want classes with high SAT scores

 Unfortunately, college admission decisions aren’t always about the student, and sometimes it comes down to marketing.
 Every college admission board is looking for student applicants with high SAT scores.
 Why?
 Because their incoming class’s average test scores will be boosted.
 That boost makes an institution appear highly selective compared to other schools, especially in-state competitors.
-High selectivity also brings other benefits to a school, like:
+High selectivity also brings other benefits to a school, including:

 • Attracting naturally stronger applicants